npwitk/npwitk/README.md

 ## <img src="https://raw.githubusercontent.com/npwitk/npwitk.github.io/refs/heads/main/assets/hello-th.svg#gh-light-mode-only" alt="Sawasdee (Hello in Thai)" style="width: 70px; height: auto;"> <img src="https://raw.githubusercontent.com/npwitk/npwitk.github.io/refs/heads/main/assets/hello-th-dark.svg#gh-dark-mode-only" alt="Sawasdee (Hello in Thai)" style="width: 70px; height: auto;"> and <img src="https://raw.githubusercontent.com/npwitk/npwitk.github.io/refs/heads/main/assets/hello-en.svg#gh-light-mode-only" alt="Hello" style="width: 70px; height: auto;"> <img src="https://raw.githubusercontent.com/npwitk/npwitk.github.io/refs/heads/main/assets/hello-en-dark.svg#gh-dark-mode-only" alt="Hello" style="width: 70px; height: auto;">, I'm Nonprawich 🌟

 My name is **Nonprawich Intakaew**, but you can call me **Google** (yes, like the search engine!).
 Currently, I’m a student at Sirindhorn International Institute of Technology (SIIT) (Computer Engineering), Thammasat University.
 I'm here to share a little about myself, my projects, and more.
-(Though I joined GitHub a while back, I haven’t been updating it regularly, until now, lol!)

 ---

 ### 🎓 About Me

-- **Education**: 3rd Year **Computer Engineer** student at Sirindhorn International Institute of Technology (SIIT), Thammasat University, Thailand
+- **Education**: 4th Year **Computer Engineer** student at Sirindhorn International Institute of Technology (SIIT), Thammasat University, Thailand
 - **Interest in Tech**: I’ve been in love with technology since I was a kid!
 I remember making HTML websites to sell stuff online when I was about 7 years old.
 Spoiler alert: it didn’t really work out, but hey, at least I was trying, righttttt? 😂 Over the years, I’ve done a ton of projects, but my heart belongs to Apple.
 I adore everything about them, their design, their philosophy.
 When asked who my idol was back in the day, I’d proudly say, “Steve Jobs!”
 Later, I discovered Swift, and through a lot of self-learning, I even won the **WWDC23/25 Swift Student Challenge**.
 How cool is that? _(Craig's voice)_
 - **Personality**: A bit of a perfectionist (sometimes, no, most of the time) and funny!
 (Gosh, I never thought I would describe myself that way haha).